 I was really impressed with French Affaire’s evening menu.
 It’s well priced, it’s not over the top and the service is wonderfu.
 I think it is always difficult launching something new, and especially brave inviting someone to sample it on the soft launch, but I think with a little refinement this is a really great menu that brings something a little different to Milton Keynes.
 During the evening, I spoke to Razvan, the owner, and he has some exciting things planned for 2019, so watch this space!

 French Affaire’s evening menu launches on Friday 24th January.

 View menus and find more information on their website: www.french-affaire.co.uk

-*This menu was from the soft launch and may differ slightly following the full launch tomorrow.
+DISCLAIMER: This menu was from the soft launch and will change seasonally.
 The meal was complimentary for consideration for review – as